0xPolygonMiden/miden-client/README.md

 ## Contributing

-Interested in contributing in our project?
+Interested in contributing with the project?
 Check [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License
 This project is [MIT licensed](./LICENSE).